Da Hong Pao: Production

-Health benefits

-Da Hong Pao contains caffeine, theophylline, tea polyphenols, and flavonoids.
-For these reasons and others, a number of health benefits are claimed for the tea.
-Drinking Da Hong Pao could mitigate weariness and help blood circulation.
-And it could also treat edema and water retention.
-Moreover, it helps decrease the bad effects of drinking and smoking.
-The elements contained in Da Hong Pao could reduce the alcohol and nicotine.
-Furthermore, it has cosmetic effects.
-Drinking Da Hong Pao regularly is good for the skin and helps lose weight.
-Lastly, it helps relieving cough and reducing phlegm.

 Price and value

 The best Da Hong Pao are from the mother Da Hong Pao tea trees.
-Mother Da Hong Pao tea trees have thousand years of history.
+Mother Da Hong Pao tea trees have thousands of years of history.
 There are only 6 mother trees remaining on the stiff cliff of Jiulongyu (Wuyi Mountains), which is considered a rare treasure.
-Because of its scarcity and superior tea quality, Da Hong Pao is known as the "King of Tea”.
+Because of its scarcity and superior tea quality, Da Hong Pao is known as the "King of Tea".
 In 2006, the Wuyi city government insured these 6 mother trees with a value of 100 million RMB.
 In the same year, the Wuyi city government also decided to prohibit anyone from privately collecting teas from the mother Da Hong Pao tea trees.
 One of the last batch of Da Hong Pao harvested and made from the mother trees has been collected in the Palace Museum in Beijing.
-20g of Da Hong Pao tea from one of the mother plants was sold for ¥208,000 in 2005, it is the highest auction record for Da Hong Pao.
+20g of Da Hong Pao tea from one of the mother plants was sold for ¥208,000 in 2005.
+It is the highest auction record for Da Hong Pao.